Preloader using HTML, CSS & JavaScript

 This is how you can make a preloader using only HTML, CSS & JavaScript and make the preloader disappear as soon as the web page finishes loading.

-If you want the preloader appears on the entire site, you have to include the HTML markup on every page.
+If you want the preloader to appear on the entire site, you have to include the HTML markup on every page.

-In this post, I did not use any spinning gif images.
+I did not use any spinning GIF images.
 The spinner is created using CSS, especially border & transform (rotate).

 Now let me know if you liked the preloader and were able to make it.